Introduction:

 “Up Above My Head” doesn’t rely on the high-octane energy that fueled Presley’s rock and roll hits.
 Instead, it simmers with a slow-burning intensity.
 The stripped-down arrangement, featuring a simple piano and backing vocals, places the spotlight squarely on Presley’s impassioned vocals.
 He delivers the lyrics with a heartfelt conviction, his voice soaring and trembling with emotion as he testifies to his faith and newfound salvation.

-See also Elvis Presley - Pieces of My Life
+See also Elvis Presley - Bridge Over Troubled Water

 The significance of “Up Above My Head” extends beyond its musical merit.
 It serves as a powerful reminder of the deep well of gospel music that informed Presley’s artistry.
 While he is often remembered for his electrifying rock and roll persona, “Up Above My Head” lays bare the gospel foundation that remained a constant throughout his life.
 This song offers a glimpse into the soul of the King, a man as deeply devoted to his faith as he was to his music.